gbdev/pandocs/content/Interrupts.md

 1. More than one interrupt signal changed from Low to High at the same time.
 2. Several interrupts have been requested during a time in which IME/IE didn't allow these interrupts to be executed directly.
 3. The user has written a value with several "1" bits (for example binary 00011111) to the IF register.

 If IME and IE allow the execution of more than one of the requested interrupts, the interrupt with the highest priority is executed first.
-The priorities follow the same order as the bits in the IE and IF registers: Bit 0 (V-Blank) having the highest priority, and Bit 4 (Joypad) having the lowest priority.
+The priorities follow the same order as the bits in the IE and IF registers: Bit 0 (VBlank) having the highest priority, and Bit 4 (Joypad) having the lowest priority.

 ### Nested Interrupts